akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 And he would go.
 Years later, Beatrice would realise that this was her mother's way of telling her father to rest and that he needed to care for himself more from now on.

+On such occasions, her mother would speak quietly of things to come.

+“In a few years, Beatrice, your body will change.
+Do not be afraid or ashamed when it comes.
+One day you will bleed, and it will be natural, no wound, no sickness.
+It is the mark of womanhood.
+Wash yourself, rest if you can, and know that every woman before you has felt the same.”

 Beatrice brought apple blossoms once, when the trees first bloomed.
 She laid them on the pillow, and her mother’s thin fingers touched the petals.

 “They smell like spring,” her mother whispered.
 “Like the year you were born.”

-Beatrice didn’t know what to say.
-She held Goosie instead, and the goose pressed its warm head against her neck.
+Beatrice rarely knew how to respond.
+She would hold Goosie close, and the goose would press its warm head against her neck.

 ---